- The Question: How can we save money when booking a popular cruise?

-How can we find discounts on a popular cruise?
+How can we save money when booking a popular cruise?

 I’m a parent looking to take a cruise the Royal Caribbean’s newest Oasis-class ship, Wonder of the Seas but for a family of 7 the prices are extremely high.
 We have two young babies, plus a 7, 11 and 13 YO.
 I was wondering if you had any deal recommendations or tips for saving money on a cruise on a popular new ship.

 This ship sails the Mediterranean in summer and the Caribbean in winter.
-For the remainder for 2022, the least expensive, interior rooms are sold out on the Mediterranean cruises and the outside view rooms, the second least expensive option, have limited availability.
-If you look ahead to summer 2023, at the very least you should be able to secure the interior-rooms rates.
+If you book summer 2023 far enough ahead of time, at the very least you should be able to secure the less expensive interior-rooms.

-Staring in winter 2023 the ship will be doing week-long Caribbean cruises.
-These cost more than RC’s other Caribbean itineraries but they start a bit lower than the Mediterranean trips and they still have interior rooms available.
+Staring in winter 2023 the ship is doing week-long Caribbean cruises.
+These cost more than RC’s other Caribbean itineraries but they start a bit lower than the Mediterranean trips.
 Plus, when I did a few experimental bookings the Caribbean sailings seemed to offer better discounts for kids.

-Cruise companies sometimes offer three- or four-night trips on a new ship, for people who want to experience the latest offerings more than they care about a cruise destination.
-In this case you can book a three-night Florida-Bahamas cruise in December.
-It leaves from Port Canaveral.
-Rates start at $860 for an interior room and you’ll have enough time to sample what’s new on this ship. especially if you skip the port day.
+Cruise companies sometimes offer three- or four-night trips on a new ship for people who just want to experience the latest offerings.
+In this case you would have been able to book a three-night Florida-Bahamas cruise with rates starting at $860 for an interior room.
+Three or four days is enough time to sample what’s new on this ship, especially if you skip the one port day.